-- Assessment of bus system capacity if the site is currently served by buses with 20 minute or longer headways - Application of the pedestrian gap analysis described in Concept AS-3 to include connectivity to the nearest bus stop or Metrorail station (if within one-quarter mile).
-In other words, even if the AS-3 concept is not found supportable as a stand-alone approach, it should be considered part of the transit analysis.
+- Assessment of bus system capacity if the site is currently served by buses with 20 minute or longer headways - Consideration of transit system facility size, function, and quality as an element of determining value for transit system improvement (i.e., a BRT bus shelter may be worth more than a standard bus shelter; a commuter bus system improvement may have a different value than a local bus system improvement). - Consideration of bus operational impacts in coordination with WMATA. - Application of the pedestrian gap analysis described in Concept AS-3 to include connectivity to the nearest bus stop or Metrorail station (if within one-quarter mile).
+In other words, even if the AS-3 concept is not found supportable as a stand-alone approach, it should be considered part of the transit analysis. - Consider payment-in-lieu approaches.